fadden/CiderPress2/ndocs/Manual-cp2.md

 attributes are stored in a file that starts with "._".
 The second file is created even for files without resource forks, because that's where the file attributes are stored.

+AppleDouble "header" files may also be named with a leading "%" or a ".rsrc" suffix.
+These will also be recognized automatically, but are not generated when extracting files.

 AppleDouble preserves file types, creation and modifications dates, and access flags.
 The filename used for the data fork will be used when